G-code generation software for CNC foam cutter

 3 – Trial available see the DevCad forum for details https://devcad.forumfree.it/?t=78966499

-4 – DevFoam Pro can create this but you will need to design it yourself and control how the g-code path is generated.
+4 – DevFoam Pro can create this but you need to design it and control how the g-code path is generated.

 G93 is a feed mode that can help when the root and tip aerofoils are much different in size.
 DevCad software uses this as the default for all G-code.
 It does make the foam cuts more consistent.